-Multi Canvas allows each scene in Meld Studio to include two canvases side by side: the Main Canvas, which supports flexible orientations, and the Vertical Canvas, which is locked to a vertical resolution.
+Multi Canvas allows each scene in Meld Studio to include two canvases side by side: the Main Canvas, which supports flexible orientations, and the Portrait Canvas, which is locked to a portrait resolution.

 How It Works